ggez/ggez/README.md

 ## Useful goodies

+* ggez-goodies for things that are useful but not fundamental and generally don't depend on each other
 * specs for entity-component system (alternatives: ecs or recs crates)
 * cgmath or vecmath for math operations?
 * physics/collision???